Variational Integrators and Graph-Based Solvers for Multibody Dynamics in Maximal Coordinates: Introduction

-To address these shortcomings, the contribution of this article for maximal-coordinate simulators is as follows.
-Firstly, we derive a variational integrator in maximal coordinates for physically accurate simulations including rigid, non-drifting constraints.
-While variational integrators are generally not new, we derive this integrator in unified framework for common dynamics components including rigid bodies, joints, contacts, friction, actuators and external forces, springs, and dampers.
+More specifically, the contribution of this article to maximal-coordinate simulators is as follows.
+Firstly, we derive a variational integrator in maximal coordinates for physically accurate simulations, including good energy behavior and rigid, non-drifting constraints.
+While variational integrators are generally not new, we derive this integrator in a unified framework for typical dynamics components, including rigid bodies, joints, contacts, friction, actuators and external forces, springs, and dampers.
 Secondly, we provide an efficient graph-based solver algorithm for the system of nonlinear equations that form the integrator.
 The solver exploits the sparsity in the nonlinear system of equations to account for the increased number of variables in maximal coordinates.
-It achieves linear complexity in the number of links and joints for mechanisms without kinematic loops and reduces the complexity for mechanisms with kinematic loops.
-For environment contacts and friction, the solver also achieves linear complexity in the number of links and contact points while reducing the complexity for inter-mechanism contacts.
-Besides these theoretical contributions for efficient maximal-coordinate simulators based on variational integrators, we also provide an open-source implementation of such a simulator (see Section \ref{sec:evaluation}) which achieves competitive timing results compared to the state-of-the art simulator RigidBodyDynamics \cite{koolen_julia_2019}.
+It achieves linear computational complexity in the number of links and joints for mechanisms without kinematic loops and reduces the complexity for mechanisms with kinematic loops.
+For environment contacts and friction, the solver also achieves linear computational complexity in the number of links and contact points while reducing the complexity for inter-mechanism contacts.
+Besides these theoretical contributions for efficient maximal-coordinate simulators based on variational integrators, we also provide an open-source implementation of such a simulator (see Section \ref{sec:evaluation}), which achieves competitive timing results compared to state-of-the-art simulators.

 This article is structured as follows.
 In Section \ref{sec:simulator_components}, the desired simulator components are mathematically formalized.
 Based on these components, the variational integrator is derived in Section \ref{sec:math_integrator}, resulting in a system of nonlinear equations.
 The solver for this system of equations is presented in Section \ref{sec:numerical_solver}.
-An evaluation of the theoretical properties and application examples are given in Section \ref{sec:evaluation}, and conclusions are drawn in Section \ref{sec:conclusions}.
-The appendices provides background information, including our quaternion notation in Appendix \ref{sec:app_quaternions}.
+An evaluation of the theoretical and numerical properties and application examples are given in Section \ref{sec:evaluation}, and conclusions are drawn in Section \ref{sec:conclusions}.
+The appendices provide background information, including our quaternion notation in Appendix \ref{sec:app_quaternions}.